pcrubianoa/laravelEloquentExpertLevel/readme.md

 ## Eloquent when(): More Elegant if-statement

-if we have the following logic with if conditinal:
+if you have the following logic with if conditinal:

     <?php